Corentin-Gibert-Paleontology/DNCImper/README.md

 a tutorial file named "Tutorial_for_R.R".<br/>

 This file will help you to use PerSIMPER,<br/>
-DNCI and others function associated with<br/>
+DNCI and other functions associated with<br/>
 Vilmi, Gibert et al. 2021 and Gibert & Escarguel<br/>
 2019.